What services does the Carruth Center offer?

-WVU Medicine Student Health to help students get their medication needs
+WVU Medicine Student Health to help students with their medication needs.

 It is not unusual for students to come to WVU having already had counseling at home.
 For some students, this may be the first time they may be accessing any kind of counseling.
 Either way, the transition to university life can sometimes prove difficult.
 Students and parents are both encouraged to contact our center to ask any questions regarding our services and discuss which options may be best.
 The following information can be helpful in getting someone you care about to talk with a counselor.

 How do I talk to my student about reaching out to the Carruth Center?

 If you notice some changes in your student, it is important to normalize that although college can be an exciting time, it can also be a stressful time.
 It is important to let them know that you support them visiting the Carruth Center to talk about their stress, their options for treatment and that they can call to get an initial appointment.
 It is important to inform them that many people struggle and it is ok to ask for help.

 - Decline in academic performance